-Travelling north of Bude back towards Devon you may wish to stop off and visit the National Trusts smallest property of Hawkers Hut.
+Travelling north of Bude, Cornwall back towards Devon you may wish to stop off and visit the National Trusts smallest property of Hawkers Hut.

-Moving on up the coast, Hartland Quay with its rugged cliffs and spectacular rock formations or maybe you would like to step back in time and walk the cobbled street of Clovelly where you’ll pass charming fishermen’s cottages on the way to the harbour.
+Moving on up the coast in North Devon, you will find Hartland Quay with its rugged cliffs and spectacular rock formations, or maybe you would like to step back in time and walk the cobbled street of Clovelly where you’ll pass charming fishermen’s cottages on the way to the harbour.

 Granite outcrop tors, open moorland, forests and wetlands.

-Historic Launceston has much to offer, from castles to steam railways and stunning countryside views.
-Visit the Launceston Castle built in the 13th Century, it gives fantastic views over the town and countryside and the Castle green is the perfect spot for a picnic.
+The Historic town of Launceston situated in the beautiful scenic countryside of Cornwall has much to offer, from castles to steam railways and stunning countryside views.
+Visit the Launceston Castle built in the 13th Century, it gives fantastic views over the town and Cornish countryside and the Castle green is the perfect spot for a picnic.

 The Launceston steam railway gives another insight of how life used to be when freight and passengers used the Victorian locomotives.
-See where the famous writer / poet and local lad Charles Causley lived or visit the Magdalene Church with its beautiful wood carvings.
+See where the famous writer / poet and local lad Charles Causley lived or visit the Magdalene Church with its beautiful Cornish wood carvings.

-Scenic walks and cycle paths provide a great day out with plenty to see and do.
+Scenic walks and cycle paths provide a great day out with plenty to see and do throughout Devon.

-Roadford Lake offers a great day out with plenty to see and do.
-The popular outdoor and activities centre offers a variety of water sports and land based activities from sailing , windsurfing, kayaking to high ropes and climbing or just enjoy the scenic walks or cycle paths.
+Roadford Lake offers a great day out with plenty to do, with a variety of popular outdoor pursuits and an activities centre which offers a variety of water sports and land based activities from sailing , windsurfing, kayaking to high ropes and climbing.

-Bude has has been voted as the Best UK Coastal Town for three consecutive years, winning a section of Gold, Silver and Bronze awards in the British Travel Awards.
+Bude has has been voted as the Best UK Coastal Town in Devon for three consecutive years, winning a section of Gold, Silver and Bronze awards in the British Travel Awards.